You’re determined to get in shape while at home. That's great!

 2 - Body Champ VKR1010 Power Tower

-The second item on our list of the best power towers is a multi-functional Body Champ power tower, which also allows you to do various workout options for toning and strengthening your whole body, including shoulders, chest, arms, abs, and even legs.
+The second item on our list of the best power towers is a multi-functional Body Champ power tower, which also allows us to do various workout options for toning and strengthening our whole body, including shoulders, chest, arms, abs, and even legs.

 Its sturdy, durable steel H-frame, combined with two arched stability bars, a wide base, and protective feet may be enough to ensure maximum stability.